tim-br/clear_settle_admin/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 For viewing data from the admin interface, please refer to [Clear Settle Engine repository on GitHub](https://github.com/tim-br/clear_settle_engine).
 This repository offers tools and scripts that integrate seamlessly with ClearSettleEngineAdmin, allowing for a comprehensive view and interaction with live market events through the admin interface.
+You can run `mix successful_day` from within that repo to execute the successful_day task and view market events on [`localhost:4000`](http://localhost:4000).